ManuelHanisch/As3MapGenerator/README.md

 You can define which Environments your Biomes contain and their frequency of occurence.
 You can also define custom shapes and sizes for your Environments.

-The example code (to demonstrate the generator) uses simple graphical functions, Environments are just hardcoded Draw-calls.
+The example code (to demonstrate the generator) uses simple Sprite classes and graphical functions, Environments are just hardcoded Draw-calls.
-The XML files already support images, but uploading & implementing images or tilesets would go beyond the scope of this project.
+The XML files already support images, but uploading & implementing images and/or tilesets would go beyond the scope of this project.

 #### Dependencies